carbonatefan/OPTiMAL/README.md

 ## Getting Started

 This repository contains all of the code and files you will need to run both the GPR model and the FWD model.
-Start by downloading this repository in its entirety.
+Start by downloading or cloning this repository in its entirety.
 The contents are as follows:

-README.md: The readme you are currently reading.\
+**README.md**: The readme you are currently reading.\
-OPTiMAL.m: Calculates Nearest Neighbour Distances and temperatures using the GPR model.\
+**OPTiMAL.m**: Calculates Nearest Neighbour Distances and temperatures using the GPR model.\
-FWDModel.R: Calculates temperatures (posterior predictive density distributions) using the FWD model.\
+**FWDModel.R**: Calculates temperatures (posterior predictive density distributions) using the FWD model.\
-FWDModelFunctions.R: Contains the functions necessary to execute the FWD Model.\
+**FWDModelFunctions.R**: Contains the functions necessary to execute the FWD Model.\
-ModernCalibration.xlsx: Modern calibration dataset\
+**ModernCalibration.xlsx**: Modern calibration dataset\
-SampleDataset.xlsx: Sample GDGT dataset (CITATION!!!)\
+**SampleDataset.xlsx**: Sample GDGT dataset (CITATION!!!)\
-mf6.npy: FWD model (built in python) using the modern calibration dataset\
+**mf6.npy**: FWD model (built in python) using the modern calibration dataset\
-ghWeightsNodes.csv: Weighting file required by the FWD model
+**ghWeightsNodes.csv**: Weighting file required by the FWD model

+**Note**: If downloading the entire repository as a zipped file, the file mf6.npy will need to be downloaded separately and added to your OPTiMAL directory manually.
+It is a large file (~600 MB) and so it is stored remotely and will not be captured by a zipped download.

 ### Prerequisites